SUTDNLP/NNNamedEntity/README.md

 Updating...
 ====
 * 2015-12-02: support model saving and loading.
 * 2015-12-11: fix test() output file bug.
-Previous version's output file are golden test file, this version make the output to be the predicted file.
+Previous version's output is golden test file, this version sets the output to be the predicted file.